ForkInABlender/cloudflare-warp-ubuntu-install/README.md

 # cloudflare-warp-ubuntu-install
-Setup and execute cloudflare warp without much work.
+Setup and execute cloudflare warp without much work and without watch or sleep.

-After accepting the agreement presented the first run of "warp-cli register", use { watch -n 1.35 -x sh "warp-cli register && warp-cli connect && warp-cli enable-wifi && warp-cli set-mode warp+doh"
+it's purpose is to install and run.
+That is all.
+"The rest is up to you, Spider Robbinson & Jackie Lee"

 -- kenisi_thedevilonhigh